 - Enable alternative payment methods.
 It expands the circle of your potential clients and makes you stand out from those providing one or two options.
 Before rushing into connecting as many payment methods as you can find, analyse your target audience and regions.
 It will help you focus on a few payment methods your customers would really use.

 - Provide localisation options.
 When you’ve identified the top countries in which you want to sell, it’s easier to choose which payment methods to provide and into which languages you can translate your website and checkout.

 Having over ten years of experience developing and promoting payment products, we’ve tested and learned what works best in terms of payments and how to increase the conversion rate.
 These insights and months of purposeful research helped us find the optimal balance and bring our own advanced сheckout solution to the market.
 Our clients have already reaped the benefits of having it on board, witnessing an average 10-25% checkout conversion rate increase.

 - instant and one-click payments;

 - authentication with one-time passwords.

-We developed it with both consumers and merchants in mind, and following conversion best practices.
+We developed it with both consumers and merchants in mind and following conversion best practices.
 If the dismal conversion hits you in the gut, contact us for assistance.
 We would be delighted to help you with e-commerce checkout conversion rate optimisation and answer all your questions.
-Or, you can request a demo to see our checkout in action and learn more about how it works.
+You can also request a demo to see our checkout in action and learn more about how it works.